Categories

 DESCRIPTION

 Most Perl 5 control structures are quite similar in Perl 6.
-The biggest visual difference is that you don't need a pair of parenthesis after if, while, for etc.
+The biggest visual difference is that you don't need a pair of parentheses after if, while, for etc.

 Branches